Disappearance of Rahma el-Dennaoui: Investigation

 In May 2007, New Idea magazine offered a $20,000 reward "for information leading to Rahma's safe return".
-The magazine's editor-in-chief Robyn Foster said that it was the similarities between Rahma and the highly publicised case of Madeleine McCann that sparked her interest in the case.
+The magazine's editor-in-chief Robyn Foster said that the similarities between Rahma and the highly publicised case of Madeleine McCann sparked her interest in the case.
 In January 2019, NSW Police posted a $250,000 reward for information which would help to close the case.

 Fraser Anning incident

 On 12 May 2019 Fraser Anning, an Australian senator running for re-election in the 2019 Australian federal election, posted on his Facebook page two photographs, one of the el-Dennaouis and another of a white family with a boy holding an Australian flag, and the words "If you want a Muslim for a neighbour, just vote Labor".
 The photograph of the el-Dennaouis was apparently used in a 2010 Daily Telegraph article, when appeals were being made for information following the girl's disappearance.
 The post was deleted the following day, but not before it had attracted a number of negative comments after Mariam Veiszadeh and others had tweeted about it.